arjungarg07/Stackoverflow-Crawler/README.md

 - Implemented a trigger to save the data in the **MySQL database** when the **user kills the script**.
 - Kept the code **modular** and as understandable following best naming conventions.
 - Clean, Readable, Easy to follow code.
-- Used cheerio or similar library for HTML parsing.
+- Used cheerio for HTML parsing.
 - Solution is **asynchronous** in nature.

 ## TechStack